 Everything else went pretty smoothly.
 Next time I would just choose to walk to bag check, even though it’s kind of a lengthy walk.
 I don’t know why I thought that bags would magically appear at the finish.

-Overall, I loved the Army Ten-Miler, and my finisher coin!
+The Army Ten Miler is very popular and does sell out.
+It is nice to be able to buy a bib, though, if you miss registration.
+Overall, I loved the Army Ten Miler, and my finisher coin!
 No medals here, and I did not care one bit.
 I’m adding this to my race repeat list!